Doxense/foundationdb-dotnet-client/README.md

 What is working but with some usability problems
 * Active cancellation (outside of timeouts) requires you to create and manage a CancellationTokenSource to be able pass a CancellationToken to the async code.
-* To emulate the @transactional python attribute (that allows you to pass a database or transaction instance) you have to use db.Attempt.Change((tr) => SomeLayer.SomeMethod(tr, ...)) instead of the simpler SomeLayer.SomeMethod(db, ...)
+* To emulate the @transactional python attribute (that allows you to pass a database or transaction instance) you have to use db.ReadWriteAsync((tr) => SomeLayer.SomeMethod(tr, ...)) instead of the simpler SomeLayer.SomeMethod(db, ...)
-* Watches are currently wrapped into Task, and cannot be cancelled directly and require passing a valid CancellationToken.

 What should work:
 * reading/inserting/clearing keys in the database